 Salt and Pepper

 (I have a confession, I’m the worst at recipes.
-I cook mostly by feel.
-I didn’t include measurements because I didn’t have any to begin with.
+Most of the time, I cook by feel.
+That’s why I didn’t include measurements because I didn’t have any to begin with.
 Use what you have and adjust as needed!)

-Saute your veggies in butter, lard or coconut oil.
-Set them aside to cool.
-Toast 4-5 slices of bread to make bread crumbs.
-You’ll need enough bread crumbs to soak up the liquid from your sauteed vegetables.
+First, Sautee your veggies in butter, lard or coconut oil.
+Then set them aside to cool.
+Next, toast 4-5 slices of bread to make bread crumbs.
+You’ll need enough bread crumbs to soak up the liquid from your sautéed vegetables.
 Add your Parmesan cheese to your bread crumbs and then add this mixture to your veggies.
 When you get the right consistency, add 1-2 eggs depending on how dry your mixture is after adding your bread crumbs.
-Combine all your ingredients together and place in a greased baking dish.
+Finally, combine all your ingredients and place in a greased baking dish.
 Bake at 375 until golden brown.
 Enjoy!
 God bless! ~Shanna